 - Military deployment of the student

 - Title IX

 - Death of a significant person/immediate family member (i.e. parent, spouse/partner, or child)

 - Community/state emergency

-- Within 4 weeks of declaration
+- O Within 4 weeks of declaration

 - o If previously declared, within 4 weeks of the start of the semester

-Within 90 days of withdrawal students must submit relevant documentation from medical provider, court document, or military agency to the Program Coordinator and meet to establish steps that must be taken to request reentry into the program.
-The request for reentry must be submitted to the Program Coordinator within one (1) year of the date of separation from the program.
+Documentation required to qualify for return rather than readmission: Within 30 days of withdrawal the student must submit relevant documentation such as a health care provider statement, court document, bereavement statement, or military orders to the Program Coordinator.
+The request for reentry must be submitted to the Program Coordinator within one (1) year of the date of separation from the program (see Readmission Policy).